 Not exactly.
 First, loudness is a subjective measure.
 If you spent your adolescent years in noisy discos you may find the sound of a jet fighter taking off under full-power 10 meters away to be a vague rumble, whereas someone who grew up in the arctic circle may find the sound of a New Yorker's normal speech level to be approaching the pain threshold.
 Second, it turns out that we humans are jolly clever and have evolved a hearing system that is more sensitive to sounds in certain frequencies than in others.
 In general, we are more sensitive to sound in the range 400Hz to 5KHz with particular sensitivity in the range 2 - 4KHz.
 This variable sensitivity could be speculatively attributed to the sound of danger or other potentially unpleasant circumstances.
 It would be reasonable to speculate over the long span of history we would have become especially sensitive to, say, the sound of a bear crashing though the woods towards us.
-While we are on this a topic of pure speculation it may also we worth observing that most men seem relatively insensitive to the sound of a baby crying at 4am whereas most women are not.
-Although this phenomena may be more related to a higher order function than simple hearing.
+While we are in the realm of pure speculation it may also we worth observing that most men seem relatively insensitive to the sound of a baby crying at 4am (frequencies unknown) whereas most women are not.
+Although this phenomenon may be more related to a higher order function than simple hearing.

-The human sensitivity to frequencies - and their perceived level of loudness - are described by a series of Fletcher-Munson curves (after the guys who developed them) and measured in phones as shown below:
+The human sensitivity to frequencies - and their perceived level of loudness - are described by a series of Fletcher-Munson curves (after the guys who developed them) and is measured in phones as shown below:

 The graph shows that for a given level of loudness, say 40 phones, then at a frequency of around 3KHz the sound would only have to be around 32-33 dB(SPL) whereas to appear equally loud at a frequency of 20Hz it would have to be over 90 dB(SPL).
-A variety of equalization algorithms have been developed to process recorded material taking this perception phenomena (generically known as physcoacoustics) into account - A-Weighting, B-Weighting and C-Weighting being the most common.
+A variety of equalization algorithms have been developed to process recorded material taking this perception phenomenon (generically known as physcoacoustics) into account - A-Weighting, B-Weighting and C-Weighting being the most common.
 Indeed if such an algorithm has been applied to compensate (or equalize) you will sometimes see the dB values written as dB(A) or dB(B) or dB(C) depending an the applied algorithm.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.